patilchinmay/k8s-experiments/taints-toleration/multi-taints/README.md

 Determine the behavior.

-## Create a multinode EKS cluster using KinD
+## Create a multinode cluster using KinD

 ```
 kind create cluster --config kind.yaml